 “But I remember one time at McDonald’s, we briefed our agency, DDB, on our new menu.
 They came back with advertising suggestions that just were not resonating.

 “Our team sat down and said, ‘I think we got the brief wrong.’
 We re-wrote the brief.
 They came back with “Things that make you go ‘mmm’.”

 “It was the beginning of what ended up being ‘I’m lovin’ it’.”

 Mistake #9: Mismanaging creative approvals

-The mismanagement of creative approvals can take many forms and they can all kill great ideas.
+The mismanagement of creative marketing approvals can take many forms and they can all kill great ideas.

 Sometimes it’s as simple as not responding quickly or honestly to the creative proposal you get back when the agency responds to the brief.

 More often it takes the form of second-guessing, whereby the marketer who briefed out the work rejects it on the basis of what they think their boss will think of it.